treyg/synology-photos-memories/README.md

 #### SERVICE_NAME:

-This the the service provider of the email you'll use for your memories to be sent from.
+This is the service provider of the email you'll use for your memories to be sent from.
 Gmail is probably the easiest, but you may need to add an 'app password' to allow access if you have 'allow less secure apps' enabled in your settings.

 You can do so at myaccount.google.com/apppasswords